Learn more about the treatment here!

 Sarah Kelly had ongoing, chronic plantar fasciitis for the last five years.
 Her heel pain kept her from enjoying life.
 After a day of work, she had to lie on the couch, icing her aching foot instead of doing things she enjoyed, like taking walks or playing at the park with her children.
 Her co-workers prompted her to make an appointment with Dr. Michael Budler, interventional radiologist, Advanced Radiology, to get some help.

-The FAST technique is minimally invasive and only takes about 20 minutes to perform, says Dr. Budler.
+The TX Technique is minimally invasive and only takes about 20 minutes to perform, says Dr. Budler.
 It is designed to remove the source of the pain, which is scarred and damaged tissue, without disturbing the surrounding healthy tissue.
 It achieves the same goal as surgery, but is performed under local anesthesia, in a non-surgical setting, and has a much shorter recovery time.
 It can be used to treat not only plantar fasciitis, but also tennis elbow, golfers elbow, jumpers knee, and Achilles tendonitis.

 Interventional radiologists at Bryan Health use ultrasound guidance to target the exact location of the painful scar tissue.
 Then, a small instrument the size of a toothpick is inserted into the scar tissue and delivers ultrasonic energy that breaks it up without disturbing the healthy surrounding tissue.
 After the scar tissue is removed, the tiny nick is covered with just a Band-Aid.